stephaneVercouillieBMID/slate/source/qes.html.md

 This section relates to the step 4 of the sequence diagram.

 The next step is to redirect the end user to our Front-End, so that we can process the identification session.
 You must do that by forging a GET request towards the url specified at previous step, in the parameter `identificationUrl`.
+Please note there is no built-in parameter designed to let you getting your session context back after the redirection to your FE (a parameter similar to the 'state' parameter in OpenID).
+However, you MAY add any query parameter to the URL specified in `identificationUrl` and it will be preserved during the redirection, effectively allowing you to craft a custom parameter for finding back your session context.

 ## 4.5.
 Requesting the User identification session status